Lucyfire/friends/README.md

 Configuration
 -------------

-Configuration of Friends module involves creating one or more flags.

 1. Go to Admin > Structure > Friends, and click "Manage Fields".
 2. Request Type > Storage Settings and change the values to add or remove friend request types